-Applicant's Statement: This proposed tentative subdivision is intended for development of single-family housing.
-No commercial or industrial uses are proposed on this site; therefore, this requirement is not applicable.
+Applicant's Statement: This proposed tentative subdivision is intended for development of single-family detached housing.
+This requirement is not applicable.

-Staff Finding: This standard is not applicable.
-Staff Concurs with applicant's statement.
+Staff Finding: Staff Concurs with applicant's statement.
+Criterion is not applicable.

 F. The minimum lot size for flag lots shall be calculated for the area exclusive of the portion of the lot that provides access.